About

 At the AGM in 1970 the name was changed to the Mendip Society.

-The Society was the first to propose that the Mendip Hills should become an Area of Outstanding Natural Beauty and together with the Somerset Trust for Nature Conservation.
+The Society was the first to propose that the Mendip Hills should become an Area of Outstanding Natural Beauty (now known as a National Landscape), together with the Somerset Trust for Nature Conservation.

 In 1972, their campaign was met with partial success when much of the central and western part of the area was designated.

-Today, we continue to campaign for the existing AONB to be extended to cover the remainder of Mendip which is of equal landscape value.
+Today, we continue to campaign for the existing National Landscape ervice to be extended to cover the remainder of Mendip which is of equal landscape value.

 Today the Society faces many challenges particularly from inappropriate development in the form of Wind Turbines, Solar Installations and possibly Shale Gas Extraction in an area of such high landscape value.